cybercongress/cybertensor-developer-docs/docs/glossary.md

 ### Transfer

-The process of sending TAO tokens from one wallet address to another in the Bittensor network.
+The process of sending TAO tokens from one wallet address to another in the Cybertensor network.

 ### Triumvirate